Prerequisite Setup

 protected $message = [

-'user.checkLogin' => 'Login failure'
+'user.check_login' => 'Login failed'

 ];

-public function ruleCheckLogin($attribute, $value, $parameters, $validator): true|string
+public function ruleCheckLogin($attribute, $value, $parameters, $validator): bool

 {